rizac/gfzreport/gfzreport/templates/tutorial/_chap_web_on_server.rst

    cd /var/www/html/gfz-reportgen
    git pull

-The package is installed as editable, meaning that all modifications will take place without the need to re-install :ref:`gfzr`.
-In some rare cases, when something in setup.py has changed, you can re-install it via:
+As the package has been installed as editable all modifications will take place without the need to re-install :ref:`gfzr`, unless something in `setup.py` has changed.
+In this case you need to re-install it:

 .. code-block:: bash

-   cd /var/www/html/gfz-reportgen
    pip install -e .

 and :ref:`restartserver`